 Substance Abuse Treatment

 Addiction is a disease.
+Fortunately there is a treatment program out there that can help you get on the path to sobriety.
 If you find yourself caught up in the vicious cycle of substance abuse and aren’t sure if it has reached the addiction level, here are some signs to be aware of:

 - Illness: If you stop use and you feel sick after, it’s a sign you may be addicted.

 - Increased Use: If it takes more alcohol or drugs to reach the high you’re looking for, it’s another sign that you may be addicted.